Connect, Engage, Serve

 Aging: Top four issues: Safe and reliable transportation, Food, Suitable Housing and Ageism.
 I am proud to currently serve on the Denver Commission on Aging, where our purpose is simply to advocate and empower Denver’s older adult community to live their best lives.
 I highly recommend learning about Changing the Narrative and following the social media hashtag #disruptaging started by AARP.

 Preserving the diverse and unique neighborhoods that make our city unique is of the utmost importance to me.
 I want to enable and encourage neighborhoods to discuss the options, benefits and implications of conservation overlays and landmark historic districts.
+Another way to preserve neighborhood character while building more homes and businesses is adaptive reuse.

 I will give a voice to residents, connecting individuals and neighborhood organizations with city-wide agencies so they may work together toward smart, responsible growth.